Welcome to the latest review wrap of everything I read, watched and listened to in July.

 Another new discovery is Revisionist History with Malcolm Gladwell which is fascinating too – again, I have Annabel Crabb to thank for putting me on to that.

-Finally, I also listed to several short interviews with Australian authors (Kate Morton, Hannah Kent, Caroline Overington, Jackie French) on the Australian Writers Centre podcast.
+Finally, I also listened to several short interviews with Australian authors (Kate Morton, Hannah Kent, Caroline Overington, Jackie French) on the Australian Writers Centre podcast.
 Most of those I listened to were a few years old but I enjoyed them nevertheless.

 I finished ‘Anne with an E’ on Netflix which I loved but which was a much darker and, at times, sinister version of the earlier Megan Follows version.
 I thought the end of the final episode strayed well past any semblance of the Anne I knew and was a bit bizarre actually.
 Otherwise, I absolutely loved it and thought the acting (and casting) was excellent.